validmeasures/validmeasures.github.io/_posts/2016-10-08-urban-participatory-assessment-in-dakar-senegal.md

 #### Mapping
 One activity planned by the programme is to map the poor conditions and vulnerabilities of the youth’s neighbourhood.
 A mapping exercise was developed by VI prior to the workshop.
 This included:

   * The development of a website for the PLAN programme

   * The development of a simple questionnaire mapping the main infrastructures of a neighbourhood of Diameguene Sicap Mbao commune.
 The [Open Data Kit (ODK)](https://opendatakit.org) software was used.
 This tool is a free and open-source set of tools which helps organizations author, field, and manage mobile data collection solutions.
 [Open Data Kit (ODK)](https://opendatakit.org) provides an out-of-the-box solution for users to: 1) build a data collection form or survey; 2) collect the data on a mobile device and send it to a server; and 3) aggregate the collected data on a server and extract it in useful formats.

-- Provision of five tablets to be used by the youths to collect the data.
+  * Provision of five tablets to be used by the youths to collect the data.

 #### Data collection / analysis methods
 In order to produce robust evidence, VI methods are based on the principle of triangulation.
 There are two types of triangulation:

   * Triangulation by source refers to data confirmed by more than one source.
 Data that is corroborated by more than one type of source (e.g. community leaders and representatives of youth associations and local administration) is superior to data that is supported by information from only the same type of source.
 The type of information sources may be defined by demographic, socio-economic, and spatial attributes of informants.
 Lay informants such as youths can have further source types based on gender.
 Lay informants from different economic strata, different ethnic groups, different religious groups, or widely separated locations are also different types of source.

   * Triangulation by method refers to data confirmed by more than one method.
 It is better to have data confirmed by more than one method (e.g. semi-structured interviews and informal group discussions) than by a single method.

   Based on the principles of triangulation mentioned above, various sources and methods were introduced to collect and analyse data:

-* Building up a <strong>list of key informants</strong> (each given a unique identifier)
+  * Building up a **list of key informants** (each given a unique identifier)

-* Compiling a <strong>BBQ (Barriers-Boosters-Questions) list</strong>
+  * Compiling a **BBQ (Barriers-Boosters-Questions) list**

-* Presenting the information using the <strong>Mind Mapping</strong> method
+  * Presenting the information using the **Mind Mapping** method

   * Reproducing the Mind Map information by computer using [X-Mind](http://www.xmind.net) software

-* Developing a <strong>Concept Map</strong> illustrating the principle of cause/effect
+  * Developing a **Concept Map** illustrating the principle of cause/effect

-* Developing a <strong>Scoring system</strong>.
+  * Developing a **Scoring system**.

 ### Participants
 The participants of the two and a half days covering the Participatory Community-Based Assessments sessions were as follows:

   * 15 youths (number varied each day – from 15 to 17) representing 4 Communes of Dakar[^6]

   * 1-2 representatives of PLAN Urban Dakar

   * 2-4 representatives of the implementation partners (EVE and ADMG)

   * 1 representative of PLAN Denmark

 ## Outcomes
 An urban participatory assessment is one of the first activities to be carried out during the implementation of the programme.
 The objective of VI’s support was to facilitate this activity by sharing with the representatives of PLAN, their partners and a group of youth’s innovative tools and methods to facilitate this activity and provide robust and credible data.
 This core activity was part of the objectives of the workshop and specifically aimed to:

   * Understand and test the use of the urban participatory assessment and its data collection in the urban communities.

 Two days were allocated to this exercise.
 Considering the number of methods to be introduced and the importance of field testing them, there was not enough time to cover each method in great depth.
 However, the objective was to present the methods to the audience and to go as deep as possible in the testing exercise, in order to see whether the various tools and methods met participant’s needs.